Macmod/STARS/README.md

 Some ideas of new features to add that weren't included originally but would be nice to have in the future:

 - Option to return the details of the record sets in CSV/JSON format
-- Option to query a custom nameserver
 - Option to save results to a file
 - Handle authentication / permission errors better
-- Implement custom generic class to act as data types for DNS records
 - Support for more advanced attributes of DNS records and zones in the scanners
 - Improve efficiency by providing an option of doing requests / lookups in parallel
 - Implement a local DB with results from previous executions